electrode-io/electrode-native/docs/cli/cauldron/add/nativeapp.md

 * Description of the native application version

+`--config`

+* Configuration to set for this new native application version
+* If not provided, the configuration of the version copied from will be used (if any).
+* There is three different ways to provide the configuration :
+  - **As a json string**
+  For example `--config '{"configKey": "configValue"}'`
+  - **As a file path**
+  For example `--config /Users/username/config.json`
+  In that case, the configuration will be read from the file
+  - **As a Cauldron file path**
+  For example `--extra cauldron://config/myapp-android.json`
+  In that case, the configuration will be read from the file stored in Cauldron.
+  For this way to work, the file must exist in Cauldron (you can add a file to the cauldron by using the [ern cauldron add file] command).

 #### Remarks

 * The `ern cauldron add nativeapp <descriptor>` command is usually used when the development of a new version of the native application is started.